Environmental Justice: Sustainability is a Social Justice Issue

 - Earlier this year President Lugo announced the formation of a comprehensive, campus-wide initiative called "Sustainable QU."
 This team of students, faculty and staff will be working to develop the broader environmental goals and objectives for the University.
 This overarching effort will integrate and inform the separate efforts of various existing environmental groups which have been working independently.

-- The Greenspon Center's Environmental Justice team is comprised of students, faculty and community members who are keen to inform and support Queens University's efforts, and to integrate them with other social justice initiatives.
+- In 2019 to 2021, the Greenspon Center's Environmental Justice team comprised of students, faculty and community members worked to inform and support Queens University's efforts, and to integrate them with other social justice initiatives.

-- We will also advocate for robust academic classes and environmental programs at QU so we can better understand and address environmental justice issues.
+- We advocated for robust academic classes and environmental programs at QU so we can better understand and address environmental justice issues.

 - Interested in participating?
-Please contact faculty co-chair, Greg Johnson (email@example.com), and student co-chair, Caitlin Roper (firstname.lastname@example.org).
+Please contact faculty co-chair, Greg Johnson (firstname.lastname@example.org).